Engineering Science B. Sc

 35 credits must be earned each semester.
 The modules Mathematical Foundations MA9801 and Technical Mechanics 1 MW1406 must be successfully completed after the second semester at the latest.

 The electives area 2 serves to focus on a subsequent master's programme.
 You can select modules from a large range of modules .
 The sample curriculum provides assistance in selecting modules.
-If you wish to study mechanical engineering please refer to this document.
+If you wish to study mechanical engineering please refer to this document. (new modules highlighted in yellow)

 The module selection for elective area 1 and elective area 2 is communicated via the application for an individual curriculum.
-Please send the application to ic.bsces(at)ed.tum.de, ideally at the beginning of the 5th semester.
+Please send the application to ic.bsces@ed.tum.de, ideally at the beginning of the 5th semester.
 Changes regarding module selection can be communicated in a new application.
 An information event on this topic is offered annually and communicated in good time.

 FAQ: modules and sample curriculum